thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

-# vscode-cmsis-debugger
-Visual Studio Code CMSIS Debugger Extension
+# Arm CMSIS Debugger Extension for Visual Studio Code

+TODO: README

+## Trademarks
+Visual Studio is a trademark of the Microsoft group of companies.